 To continue reading about terminations, read our articles How to Legally Terminate an Employee in Your Dental Practice, When it Comes to Termination Decisions, Avoid Rationalizing, How to Prevent an EDD Audit and What to Do if You Receive One, and 6 Things to Consider When Terminating an Associate.

-Another way of dealing with a termination is to offer a team member a severance agreement.
+Another way of dealing with terminations is to offer a team member a severance agreement.

 We understand it is never easy to terminate a team member, whether the team member has been with you for a long time or a short amount of time, some practice owners will offer a severance agreement as an act of goodwill.
 Others might consider offering severance to all of their team members due to the practice shutting down or limiting hours or days.
 No matter what the circumstances, offering a severance agreement shows an indication that the team member was terminated fairly and not due to any reasons that could cause them to seek legal action against you